 Logging Severity Level - Defines the level of messages that will be logged (according to RFC5424).
+Level 5 (Notice: normal but significant condition) is the default setting; ALIF4000 supports levels 1 to 7.
 Choosing levels 6 (Informational) or 7 (Debug) will cause larger numbers of lesser events to also be logged, with a potential impact to overall performance.
 These levels should only be used if working with the support team to diagnose a specific issue.